FL Fredrik Lindstrom

 AI Governance

-Translating frameworks like the NIST AI Risk Management Framework and the EU AI Act into oversight structures boards can actually run — from charter updates and committee design to the dashboards that keep AI risk visible between meetings.
+Not a binder produced for the audit.
+I turn frameworks like the NIST AI Risk Management Framework and the EU AI Act into oversight boards can actually run, so compliance becomes a byproduct of how AI gets built and deployed.
+Committee design and charters where they earn their place, and dashboards that keep AI risk visible between meetings.

 Cybersecurity Strategy